 The hundreds of hours of dieting, going to the gym, and putting on make-up (or flexing, for men) increase happiness by a colossal 7%.

 The more attractive you become, the more attractive the people you tend to hangout with.
-We compare ourselves to those we hangout with; after all we care if our friends think we’re attractive, not the random ugly stranger on the street.
-The best approach is to increase your levels of attractiveness, while making friends with ugly people
+We compare ourselves to those we spend the most time with.
+All we care if our friends think we’re attractive, not the random ugly stranger on the street.
+The best approach would seem to be both increasing your levels of attractiveness while making friends with ugly people 😉

 Having lived in NYC, I agree.
 As a child living in suburban American, I had no choice but to play with my neighbors.
 They would have played with me regardless of my appearance.